 University of Oxford Podcasts (podcasts.ox.ac.uk) is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-There are known issues with the University of Oxford Podcasts website accessibility, listed below.
+There are known issues with the accessibility of the existing University of Oxford Podcasts website, listed below.

 Non-compliance with the WCAG accessibility regulations